Hello everyone!

 Optional: Installing MariaDB and WordPress

 If you need a local database or want to test WordPress, follow these steps.
-Remember that you can use a managed database service in Azure (like Azure Database for MySQL) or an SQL Server elsewhere.
+Remember that you can use a managed database service on Azure (like Azure Database for MySQL) or a SQL Server elsewhere.

 Installing MariaDB